Richardcyoung.com

 The view of the garden from my office.

-Hard to believe it has been nearly 30 years since I walked away from dealing with investing clients, prospects, or the financial media.
+Hard to believe it has been over three decades since I walked away from dealing with investing clients, prospects, or the financial media.
 I also stopped speaking at capacity-filled investment conferences around the world from New Orleans to Switzerland to Hong Kong.

 About that same time, Debbie and I bought two Harley-Davidson motorcycles along with a little pink Conch cottage in Key West, Florida.
 In the following decades, we racked-up 125,000 miles on the bikes with not a single mishap (or road beer) along the way.